Available 24X7 Call For Free Consultation (281) 587-1111

 Commercial Vehicle Accidents Are Usually Severe

-It’s important to note that this minimum insurance requirement applies to the trucking company or the owner of the truck.
+It’s important to note that this minimum insurance requirement applies to the trucking company or the commercial truck owner.
 If the truck driver is an independent contractor, they may have other liability insurance besides the company’s insurance.
-Too, larger companies can carry excess coverage that is stacked on top of the primary policy.
+Often, larger companies can also carry excess coverage that is stacked on top of the primary policy.

 While these insurance requirements may seem sufficient, the reality is that accidents involving 18-wheelers often result in catastrophic injuries and damages that far exceed the minimum coverage limits.
 Victims may require extensive medical treatment, rehabilitation, ongoing care, and compensation for lost wages, pain, and suffering.